MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/role-based-access-control/Add-ManagementRoleEntry.md

 ### -Identity
 The Identity parameter specifies the role entry to add.
 You must specify the value of the Identity parameter in the format: \<management role\>\\\<role entry name\>, for example, ExampleRole\\Set-Mailbox.

-For more information about how management role entries work, see Understanding management roles (Exchange 2016).
+For more information about how management role entries work, see Understanding management roles (https://technet.microsoft.com/library/dd298116.aspx).

 The role entry you want to add must exist in the parent role.
 If the role entry name contains spaces, you must enclose the name in quotation marks (").